-In the discharge of its responsibility, the Bank started modernizing payment systems in the country in late nineties with the introduction of a real time large value payment and settlement system, the Mauritius Automated Payment and Settlement System (MACSS), as a landmark in 2000.
-MACSS enables real-time transfer of money between banks.
+In the discharge of its responsibility, the Bank started modernizing the payment systems in the country in late nineties with the introduction of a real time large value payment and settlement system, the Mauritius Automated Payment and Settlement System (MACSS), as a landmark in 2000.
+MACSS enables instantaneous transfer of money between banks.
 Businesses as well as Government institutions have progressively adopted electronic mode of payment.
 Today, most Government revenues such as VAT, PAYE or pension fund contributions are collected electronically.
-The electronic systems use MACSS as a backbone and payments through MACSS reached Rs2.5 trillion in 2015.
+Interbank fund transfers The electronic systems use MACSS as a backbone and payments through MACSS reached Rs2.5 trillion in 2015.
 MACSS has been instrumental in promoting safe and secured payments in the country.

 On the retail payment side, which is still predominantly cash-based, more payments are being handled electronically.
-New payment modes with growing complexities are being introduced.
-While card remains a popular mode of payment, mobile phones are being increasingly used for settlement of small payments such as utility bills.
-Cellphones and Prepaid cards can be used as digital wallets and contactless payments will soon be introduced.
-Internet based shopping can be made by credit cards or alternative online payment options like Paypal, Google Checkout, etc. These are just a few examples of the change and complexity in retail payments, all in the name of cashless transactions.
+New payment modes with increasing complexities are being introduced.
+While card remains a familiar mode of payment, payments using mobile phones are being increasingly used for settlement of small payments such as payment of utility bills.
+Cellphones and Pre-paid cards can be used as digital wallets and contactless payments will soon be introduced.
+Internet based shopping can be made by credit cards or alternative online payment options like Paypal, Google Checkout, etc. These are is just a few examples of the change and complexity in retail payments, all in the name of cashless transactions.

-Consumers are being more and more solicited to use new mode of payments.
+Consumers are increasingly solicited to use new mode of payments.
 Typically, the products are marketed as 'free on usage' with tempting rewards.
-Payments are indeed not free but represent a multi-billion industry.
-The total value of payments made at points of sale (POS) in Mauritius approximated Rs146 billion in 2015 with an estimated amount of Rs3.6 billion shared as fees among payment systems operators.
-The complexity of the structure which involves payment of fees at different levels, unfortunately, too often translates into pain for merchants who foot the bill for electronic payments as well as for consumers who are poached through obscure contracts and hidden costs.
+Payments are of course not free but represents a multi-billion industry.
+The total value of payments made at points of sale (POS) approximated Rs146 billion in 2015 with an estimated amount of Rs3.6 billion shared as fees among operators.
+The complexity of the structure which involves payment of fees at different levels, unfortunately, too often translates into pain for merchants who foot the bill for electronic payments as well as for consumers who are poached by obscure contracts and hidden costs.

-As part of its mandate to ensure financial stability, the Bank sees the necessity to implement a National Payment Switch with a view to promoting a cost effective payment system which will ensure the protection of consumers and enable all players to operate on a level playing field.
+As part of its mandate to ensure financial stability, the Bank sees the necessity to implement a National Payment Switch with the view to promoting a cost effective payment system which will ensure the protection of consumers and enable all players to operate on a level playing field.